danielsaidi/Sheeeeeeeeet/README.md

 be deallocated while being presented.

 ## Components

-Sheet comes with some built in `items`, `buttons`, `titles` and `views` that can be used to compose flexible action sheets.
+Sheet comes with some built-in `items`, `buttons`, `titles` and `views` that can be used to compose flexible action sheets.

 ### Items

-Action sheet items are used to present various options to the user.
-Sheeeeeeeeet comes with the following built-in item types:
+Items are used to present options.
+Sheeeeeeeeet comes with these built-in types:

 * [Standard Item][ActionSheetItem]
 * [Select Item][ActionSheetSelectItem]
 * [Toggle Item][ActionSheetToggleItem]
 * [Link Item][ActionSheetLinkItem]

-To create your own item types, either inherit `ActionSheetItem` or any item type that best suits your needs.
+To create custom item types, inherit `ActionSheetItem` or an item type that best suits your needs.

 ### Buttons

-Action sheet buttons are used to discard an action sheet or to apply any changes made within it.
-Sheeeeeeeeet comes with the following built-in button types:
+Buttons are used to discard or apply the effect of an action sheet.
+Sheeeeeeeeet comes with these built-in types:

-* [OK Button][ActionSheetOkButton]
+* [OK button][ActionSheetOkButton]
-* [Cancel Button][ActionSheetCancelButton]
+* [Cancel button][ActionSheetCancelButton]
-* [Danger Button][ActionSheetDangerButton]
+* [Danger button][ActionSheetDangerButton]

-To create your own button type, either inherit `ActionSheetButton` or any button type that best suits your needs.
+To create custom button types, inherit `ActionSheetButton` or a button type that best suits your needs.

+Buttons are automatically separated from other items when you create your action sheet instance, and are presented in a separate list.
+On popovers, however, they are added back to the end of the item list, since popovers look different.

 ### Titles

-Sheet comes with additional components, that can be used to add titles, sections, headers and margins to action sheets.
-They are also action sheet items, but have no interactive use:
+Sheeeeeeeeet comes with some built-in components, that can be used to add titles, sections, headers and margins to action sheets.
+They are also items, but have no interactive use:

 * [Title][ActionSheetTitle]
 * [Section Title][ActionSheetSectionTitle]